Visa Application forms can be obtained

 On receipt of the approval, the High Commission can issue visa provided once the documents mentioned below are submitted.

-Visas on gratis basis are issued by the High Commission only for Official/ Diplomatic passport holders on the basis of the reciprocity with prior approval from the Ministry of External Affairs of Sri Lanka and the Department of Immigration & Emigration of Sri Lanka.
+Visas on gratis basis are issued by the High Commission only for Official/ Diplomatic passport holders on the basis of the reciprocity with prior approval from the Ministry of Foreign Affairs of Sri Lanka and the Department of Immigration & Emigration of Sri Lanka.

 Duration to process the visa application